-Staff recommends that this CPA be third within the third year because the two other CPAs in the third year (Near North Valley and North I-25) are geographically close and share some similar characteristics that are not shared by their neighbor to the east.
-Because this is a fairly dense and diverse CPA, it may be beneficial for this CPA to be assessed in the spring when there may be additional staff time available to help with events and outreach.
+Staff recommends that this CPA be third within the third year because of its score and because the two other CPAs in the third year (Near North Valley and North I-25) are geographically close and share some similar characteristics that are not shared by their neighbor to the east.
+Because this is a fairly dense and diverse CPA, it may be beneficial for this CPA to be assessed in the fall when there may be additional staff time available to help with events and outreach.